IntelRealSense/librealsense/readme.md

 6. Don't want to use QtCreator?
 We have a makefile!
   * `make && sudo make install`
   * The example executables will build into `./bin`

+## Ubuntu 14.04 Installation (Video4Linux2 backend)
+1. To be defined.

 ## FAQ